CodeVA-Curriculum/twine-trail-guide/src/routes/locations/image-formatting.md

 To make this happen, you need to do two things: make the image small enough to leave room for your text, and then make the image stay on the left side of the page.
 Here's what the CSS looks like:

 ```
-.page img {
+img {
     float: left;
     position: static;
     width: 50%;
+    margin-right: 50px;
 }
 ```

 You can make the image bigger or smaller by changing the `width` value.
 To put the image on the right side of the screen instead of the left, change `float: left` to `float: right`.
+The `margin-right: 50px;` line is there to put space between the text and the image.

 ---